telerik/kendo-ui-core/docs/controls/data-management/grid/localization.md

         }
     }

-Find more info in the [`columnMenu.messages`](/api/javascript/ui/grid#configuration-columnMenu.messages) section of the Grid API reference.
+Find more information in the [`columnMenu.messages`](/api/javascript/ui/grid#configuration-columnMenu.messages) section of the Grid JavaScript API reference.

 ### Commands